 - 2. Cash problems.
 Too many new businesses are underfunded. - 3.
 Managerial inexperience or incompetence.
 Many new business owners have no experience in running a business, and many have limited management skills. - 4.
 Lack of customer focus.
 Some owners fail to make the most of a small business's advantage in providing special attention to customers. - 5.
 Inability to handle growth.
-When a company grows, some owners fail to delegate work or to build an organizational structure that can handle increases in volume. - Services available to current and prospective small business owners from the SBA include assistance in developing a business plan, starting a business, obtaining financing, and managing an organization.
-The SBA is responsible for seeing that small business owners get more than \$60 billion a year in financing from lenders and investors. - The SBDC matches businesspeople needing advice with teams of retired executives who work as volunteers.
+When a company grows, some owners fail to delegate work or to build an organizational structure that can handle increases in volume. - Services available to current and prospective small business owners from the SBA include assistance in developing a business plan, starting a business, obtaining financing, and managing an organization. - The SBDC (Small Business Development Centers) matches businesspeople needing advice with teams of retired executives who work as volunteers through the SCORE program.